Updated on 18 August, 2021

 - The basic principle is to provide the constant feedback from the user to adjust learning through gamification with a phased immersion in the topic without losing the attention of the user.

-- As for projection, gamification facts and figures point that the gamification industry in education is expected to grow to nearly 1.5 billion dollars in 2020.
+- As for projection, gamification facts and figures point that the gamification industry in education is expected to grow gamification industry in education is expected to grow by $2,317 billion by 2026 at the CAGR of about 36%.

 Why gamification of learning is efficient